kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ### Zigbee interference avoidance and network range/coverage optimization

-Sources of interference for radios can lead to transmission/reception loss or connection problems and show symptoms such as errors/failures when sending and receiving Zigbee messages/signals that can cause significant degradation in performance or even prevent devices from communicating at all.
-Below are some basic but essential tips for getting a good setup starting point to achieve better signal quality, improved coverage, and extended range.

-Following all these optimization tips below should significantly improve the reception of your Zigbee radio adapter.
-The below insights describe working around the well-known limitations of low-power/low-bandwidth 2.4 GHz digital radios.
-It can that way resolve or avoid many known issues caused by interference or poor placement of your Zigbee radio adapter or devices.
+Improve signal quality, coverage, and extended range with some of the tips outlined below.

+{% important %}
+Both **external radio interference** and **poor placement of your coordinator** can lead to Zigbee performance issues and even devices outright failing to communicate.
+{% endimportant %}

-All electric devices/appliances, especially computers and computer peripherals, generate [EMI/EMF/RMI (electromagnetic fields that cause electromagnetic interference (often called radio-frequency interference, also commonly called signal noise in layman's terms)](https://en.wikipedia.org/wiki/Electromagnetic_interference), which can interfere with signals transmissions on the 2.4 GHz radio band frequency, and in practice partially degrade or even fully jam the wireless communication messages between your Zigbee adapter/devices.
+All electronic devices (including appliances, computers, and peripherals) can cause [radio frequency interference](https://en.wikipedia.org/wiki/Electromagnetic_interference) (RFI) with other electronic devices.
+RFI disruptions on Zigbee's radio band frequency (2.4 GHz) can degrade and even fully prevent or "jam" wireless communications between your Zigbee adapter/devices.

+**Always place your Zigbee adapter as far away as possible from any potential sources of RFI.**

+- Use an adequately long, shielded USB extension cable connected to a USB **2.0** port.
-For example, interference from USB 3.x ports, unshielded USB 3.x devices, and non-shielded USB 3.x peripheral cables are especially infamously known to affect 2.4 GHz radio reception for low-power/low-bandwidth devices.
-Therefore you should always place your Zigbee adapter far away as possible from any potential sources of EMI/EMI/RMI, preferably by using an adequately long shielded USB extension cable connected to a USB 2.0 port.
+- Interference from USB 3.x ports, unshielded USB 3.x devices, and non-shielded USB 3.x peripheral cables are notoriously known to impact reception for low-power/bandwidth 2.4 GHz radio devices.

-Zigbee also uses [mesh networking topology](https://en.wikipedia.org/wiki/Mesh_networking), which means that most mains-powered devices are a "Zigbee Router" that can act as a signal repeater and range extended by transmitting data over long distances by passing data messages through the Zigbee network mesh of intermediate devices to reach more distant Zigbee devices.
-Thus to have a healthy Zigbee network, you need many Zigbee Router devices relatively close to each other in order to achieve good coverage and range.
+**A healthy Zigbee network should have many Zigbee Router devices to achieve good coverage and range.**

+- Zigbee's [mesh networking](https://en.wikipedia.org/wiki/Mesh_networking) means that most mains-powered devices are a "Zigbee Router" that act as "signal repeaters" and "range extenders",
+- Each device should be relatively close to other devices,
+- Routers convey messages over long distances by passing data through neighboring devices to reach more distant Zigbee devices.

 #### Actions to optimize Zigbee Coordinator radio hardware

+{% note %}
+Most Zigbee networks can be improved by using—_and maintaining_—a good Zigbee Coordinator radio adapter.
+{% endnote %}

-Common root causes of unreliable performance are often seen with outdated Zigbee Coordinator radio adapter hardware, limited by obsolete chips, bad antenna designs, or old/buggy firmware.
-You can improve most Zigbee setups by using a good Zigbee Coordinator radio adapter and maintaining it.
+Unreliable performance is often seen with outdated Zigbee Coordinator radio adapter hardware which can be limited by obsolete chips, bad antenna designs, or old/buggy firmware.

+{% details "Additional hardware tips:" %}

-- Buy and use a supported Zigbee Coordinator USB adapter based on newer/modern chip hardware.
+- Use a supported Zigbee Coordinator USB adapter based on newer/modern chip hardware.
   - Consider a Zigbee Coordinator USB adapter with an external antenna for more flexibility.

 - Update to a later version of Zigbee Coordinator firmware on the existing radio adapter.
-  - Most manufacturers usually provide straightforward guides for updating the firmware.
+  - Manufacturers usually provide straightforward guides to update firmware.

-- Try different physical placement and orientations of the Zigbee Coordinator and its antenna.
+- Try different physical placement and orientations of the coordinator (and its antenna if movable).
   - Optimal placement of the Zigbee adapter is close to the middle of the house as possible.
   - Try placing Zigbee Coordinator at some distance away from walls, ceilings, and floors.
   - Try different orientations of the Zigbee Coordinator adapter or its antenna.

+{% enddetails %}

-While using an older Zigbee Coordinator radio adapter hardware might work, using obsolete hardware and/or old firmware can prevent reliable operation.
-It is also generally a good idea to upgrade Zigbee Coordinator firmware before troubleshooting any further if and when run into problems with devices.
+While using an older Zigbee Coordinator radio adapter hardware might work in practice, using obsolete hardware and/or old firmware can prevent reliable operation.

-#### Actions to avoid or workaround EMI/EMF/RMI interference
+#### Actions to avoid radio interference

-Since all Zigbee Coordinator radio adapters are very sensitive/susceptible to all types of EMI/EMF/RMI you should always try to optimize the placement of the Zigbee Coordinator and avoid known sources of interference.
+Zigbee Coordinator radio adapters are very sensitive/susceptible to all types of EMI/EMF/RMI you should always try to optimize the placement of the Zigbee Coordinator and avoid known sources of interference.

 - Use a long USB extension cable and place Zigbee Coordinator away from interference and obstacles.
   - Ensure the USB extension cable is adequately shielded (thicker cables usually have better shielding).